asyncgui/asyncgui/sphinx/tips.rst

         finally:
             cleanup_resources()

-You are not allowed to ``await`` anything inside the except-Cancelled-clause and the finally-clause if you want the task to be cancellable because cancellations always must be done immediately.
+You are not allowed to 'await' anything inside an except-Cancelled-clause and a finally-clause because cancellations always must be handled immediately in ``asyncgui``.

 .. code-block::